KeyboardCrash/language_cheatsheets/README.md

 # Language Cheatsheets + Algorithm Cheatsheet
+Personal repository for storing algorithm notes and cheatsheets for quick development in different languages.

+Will add more things that I may find useful while leetcoding and learning how to solve new methods.

 # Algorithms
 List of various algorithm development techniques.
-These are used to solve the most common problems.\
+These are used to solve the most common problems.

 ## Dynamic Programming